prplecake/jrgnsn.net/_posts/2020-08-17-Status-update,-August-2020.md

 August has been a month of revival.
 Six months of staying at home during the coronavirus pandemic has taken its toll on most aspects of my life.
 I'm fortunate enough to remain employed.
-Working from home had introduced it's unique set of challenges.
+Working from home had introduced its unique set of challenges.
 Things like staying motivated and focused were especially hard during the earlier months.

 I moved, at the end of April, out of my brother's and into an apartment